-8.4 Safeguarding allegations and concerns about a programme participant
+8.2.
+Safeguarding allegations and concerns about a programme participant (including concerns during a Delivery Partner or Education Development Trust-led session)

-If an employee has a concern about a programme participant's ability to keep children safe through the course of their work, they should discuss this with their line manager and make a report to the Designated Safeguarding Lead, Marisa Sefton at MSefton@edt.org, who will make a report to the relevant school's principal/headteacher/manager.
+If you have a concern about a programme participant, for either of the following reasons:

+- 1) Their ability to keep children safe through the course of their work, - 2) Their own safety and/or wellbeing

+Then please follow these steps: make a report to the Designated Safeguarding Lead, Gemma Bramley at Gbramley@edt.org who will make a report to the relevant Delivery Partner and/or school's principal/headteacher/manager and receive further advice from EDT's corporate Safeguarding team.